wwwwwqqqqqq/wwwwwqqqqqq/README.md

-- 👋 Hi, I’m @wwwwwqqqqqq
+- 👋 Hi, I’m Weiwei Qin
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Computer Science & Applied Mathematics
-- 📫 How to reach me weiweiqin99@gmail.com
+- 📫 How to reach me: weiweiqin99@gmail.com

 <!---
 wwwwwqqqqqq/wwwwwqqqqqq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.